 - Take ginger capsules or brew ginger tea.
 This provides sinus relief.

-- Anise seed, lemon balm and thyme are all wonderful natural cold remedies.
+- Anise seed, lemon balm and thyme leaves are all wonderful natural cold remedies.
 Sprinkle the herbs on liberally when fighting a cold.

 - Read also this post to learn about other nutrition and juicing for cold and congestion.